 - Try using micas to add a pretty shimmer to your soaps, but experiment and be aware that some of the micas will change colour when they react to the base.

 - You can also add fragrance oils to your soap after your base is melted.
 How strong you scent your soap is up to you.
 Add by drops until you reach your desired scent level.
 Be aware that different fragrances can be stronger than others.
 Stir well until fully incorporated.

 - Pour the melted base into your soap mold.
-If bubbles occur, spray the top with denatured alcohol to get rid of them.
+If bubbles occur, spray the top with isopropyl alcohol to get rid of them.